DIT University: Youthopia

 Youthopia is the annual cultural and technical inter-college festival of DITU.
 The prominent events include Battle of Bands, RoboWars, CodeHunt and Perceptrix.

 Sphurti

-Sphurti is the annual sports competition at the DITU campus.
+Sphurti is the annual dance competition at the DITU campus.
 DITU invites colleges throughout India to participate in events including cricket, basketball, football, volleyball, track and field, badminton, table tennis.
-Since the first Sphurti, there are more than 80 colleges that have come to participate in Sphurti.
+Since the first Sphurti, there are more than 69 colleges that have come to participate in Sphurti.

 Vision 2k35

 Aiming to promote Dr. A. P. J. Abdul Kalam's vision of an era when the youth of India would enrich the world with their social, technical and academic brilliance, Vision 2K35 is a DIT University's initiative, to reach out to Young India.
 Vision 2K35 is a national level youth summit wherein, students will explore and evaluate the potential of renewable and conserving energy infrastructure for the nation by implementing most innovative Technical Ideas, Energy Auditing & Audit Presentation.
 The theme of the summit is what role the youth can play in bringing India in the league of Superpowers by 2035.